-We hope that you and your children had a very enjoyable summer break and we would like to welcome everyone back to the start of a new term.
+We hope that you and your children had a very enjoyable Christmas break and we would like to welcome everyone back to the start of the Spring Term.
+The children appear to have settled back into school and are enthusiastic to continue with their learning.

-Throughout the year, children will have a weekly spelling test.
-This will be on a Friday morning and new spellings will also be given out on Friday with the previous week’s result on the bottom.
+The children will continue to have a weekly spelling test.
+This will be on a Friday and new spellings will also be given out on a Friday The spellings will be made up of both common exception words and words using phonemes they have been taught so far.

-We have much to be excited about for the Autumn Term and we look forward to a term packed full of learning and progress.
+We have much to be excited about for the Spring Term and we look forward to a term packed full of learning and progress

 Photos From Last Year 2017/2018